 The pelvic floor is a group of three layers of muscles located within the base of your pelvis.
 They form a hammock that plays a role in supporting the pelvic organs, maintaining continence, core stability, and sexual function.
 Interestingly, they also play a role as a “sump-pump” for blood and lymph which helps manage pelvic swelling and congestion.

-What conditions does a pelvic health physical therapist treat? increased urinary frequency urinary urgency urinary incontinence (stress, urgency, functional, or mixed) fecal incontinence constipation pelvic pain rectal pain pelvic, back, hip pain...
+What conditions does a pelvic health physical and occupational therapist treat? increased urinary frequency urinary urgency urinary incontinence (stress, urgency, functional, or mixed) fecal incontinence constipation pelvic pain rectal pain pelvic,...